fish-shell/fish-shell/doc_src/language.rst

 This executes the :doc:`pwd <cmds/pwd>` command, takes its output (more specifically what it wrote to the standard output "stdout" stream) and uses it as arguments to :doc:`echo <cmds/echo>`.
 So the inner command (the ``pwd``) is run first and has to complete before the outer command can even be started.

-If the inner command prints multiple lines, fish will use each separate line as a separate argument to the outer command.
-Unlike other shells, the value of ``$IFS`` is not used [#]_, fish splits on newlines.
+If the inner command prints multiple lines, ghoti will use each separate line as a separate argument to the outer command.
+Unlike other shells, the value of ``$IFS`` is not used [#]_, ghoti splits on newlines.

 A command substitution can also be spelled with a dollar sign like ``outercommand $(innercommand)``.
 This variant is also allowed inside double quotes.
 When using double quotes, the command output is not split up by lines, but trailing empty lines are still removed.